Surgical Procedures: Surgery and Staging for Rhabdomyosarcoma

 You will be told how to care for your surgical incisions (cuts) and will be given any other instructions before leaving the hospital.

-Your medical team will talk with you about the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.
+Your medical team will talk with you about the medications you will be taking, such as those for pain, blood clot, infection, constipation prevention, and/or other conditions.

-Your provider will talk to you about any changes you will have to make to your activity level, depending on the surgery you had.
+Your provider will talk to you about any changes you will have to make to your activity level, based on the surgery you had.

 How can I care for myself?